 By platform, I refer to where you expect to convert your traffic into leads/orders/etc. Platforms can be online versus offline, for instance, or desktop versus mobile.
-The intuition is that it’s much easier to get a user – who is already online – to buy from your ecommerce store than it is to get someone who is offline and first needs to get online, find your site and so on.
-Similarly, it is easier to get someone already on her phone to install your app, than it is to get someone to first find her phone, then find the app in the app store and then install the app.
+The intuition is that it’s much easier to attract a user, who is already online, to buy from your e-commerce store than it is to attract someone who is offline and, therefore, first needs to get online, find your site and so on, before he/she can make a purchase.
+Similarly, it is easier to get someone already on her phone to install your app, than it is to get someone to first find her phone, then find the app in the app store, and then install the app.

 Unless you are targeting a mature market, the first phase is limited in its reach.
 If people are not used to dealing with your industry online, few people will be looking for it.

-In most cases, this framework translates into starting with pull channels such as search engines (in fact, there aren’t many other pull channels online).
+In most cases, this framework translates into starting out with pull channels such as search engines (in fact, there aren’t many other pull channels online).
 Multiple entrepreneurs and marketers I’ve met argue against starting with search.
-They argue that search traffic comes at a high price, which in certain industries is true.
+They argue that search traffic comes at a high price.
+That is almost always true.
+If you compared the price per prospect, you’ll hit way more prospects per dollar by using TV, but that’s not the point!
 Despite the high price, search engines make a great start for two reasons.

 Firstly, search engines usually provide the most relevant traffic you can attract with paid media.
-This relevancy should translate into high conversion rates.
-This is an excellent way to test your early product with unbiased users before you scale marketing further.
+This relevancy should translate into high conversion rates as higher relevancy, in this case, translates into higher purchase intent.
+This is an excellent way to test your early product with unbiased (versus your internal tests and friends/family) users before you scale marketing further.
 If you can’t convert people who are looking for you, then how do you expect to convert people who aren’t looking?
-(In fact, we use traffic from a fixed set of keywords to measure product performance over time).

 The principles above usually translate into a channel mix such as: